MicrosoftDocs/defender-docs/defender-office-365/email-authentication-dkim-configure.md

 For mail coming _into_ Microsoft 365, you might also need to configure trusted ARC sealers if you use services that modify messages in transit before delivery to your organization.
 For more information, see [Configure trusted ARC sealers](email-authentication-arc-configure.md).

 > [!TIP]
-> Exchange 2016 and Exchange 2019 are known to modify messages that flow through them, which can impact DKIM.
+> Exchange 2016 and Exchange 2019 are known to modify messages that flow through them, which can affect DKIM.